rthhidden/weather-app/README.md

 * use a caching library.
 As weather does not change very quickly we could consider caching the results returned by the WeatherService.
 TTL it for a few seconds for example
 * run spring container and wiremock server on random free ports.
 At the moment they run on ports 8080 and 8084.
 * validate that if the user sends a request for a location which is not supported then a Bad Request is sent back with an appropriate error message.
+* all dates e.g. sunrise sunset are in UTC but maybe re-consider showing them in different timezones.